-Close to the town of Killarney is Ross Castle, a 15th century tower that was built on the edge of Lough Leanne.
+Close to the town of Killarney is Ross Castle, a 15th-century tower that was built on the edge of Lough Leanne.
 Prior to heading back to Killarney to get dinner after spending the entire day exploring sights on the Ring of Kerry I briefly stopped to see the exterior of the castle.
 For those interested in a unique place to stay in Killarney, Ross Castle also is a B&B.

 ESPA AT The Europe

-If you have been reading my blog for a few months now you might have come to realize I have a deep love of hot tubs and large bath tubs as I find soaking in hot water to be ultra relaxing.
-So if you are like myself, and enjoy soaking your muscles as a way to pamper yourself and ease sore muscles, I strongly suggest ending your day by visiting the ESPA spa at The Europe Hotel.
+If you have been reading my blog for a few months now you might have come to realize I have a deep love of hot tubs and large bathtubs as I find soaking in hot water to be ultra relaxing.
+So if you are like me, and enjoy soaking your muscles as a way to pamper yourself and ease sore muscles, I strongly suggest ending your day by visiting the ESPA spa at The Europe Hotel.
 The ESPA spa is my favorite place in Killarney as you can soak in the hot tubs with the perfect view of Loch Leane and Killarney National Park.